hans/hans.github.com/_posts/2016-10-07-situated-language-learning.md

 main: true
 ---

+*Update: this content (and more) is now available as [a more thorough abstract on arXiv][4], co-authored with my OpenAI colleague Igor Mordatch*.

 I've been really pleased with the response to my last post, [*On "solving language."*][1] While I certainly wasn't saying anything revolutionary, it does seem that I managed to capture some very common sentiment floating around